Working with the Breath

 Most people only use a fraction of their lung capacity – taking small, shallow, upper thoracic breaths.

 This means that they’re only inhaling a small amount of the energy that’s available from the abundant ocean of oxygen surrounding us.
-This leads to a gradual build up of toxicity in the body resulting in physical illness, stress related illness and nervous tension.
+As a result, this leads to a gradual build up of toxicity in the body resulting in physical illness, stress related illness and nervous tension.

 From my years of experience teaching yoga and working for the Art of Living, I know the importance of healthy abdominal breathing.
 Many people need to re-learn this.